Modern data firms need data siloed away at different locations to be in an analysis-ready form in a unified data repository.

 3. Data Propagation

-Data propagation uses applications for data transfer from enterprise data warehouses to multiple source data marts on an event driven-basis.
+Data propagation uses applications for data transfer from enterprise data warehouses to multiple source data marts on an event basis.

 As data continues to be updated in the warehouse, the respective data marts are updated synchronously or asynchronously.

-You can use enterprise application integration (EAI) and enterprise data replication (EDR) technologies for data propagation.
+For data propagation, you can use enterprise application integration (EAI) and enterprise data replication (EDR) technologies.

 4. Middleware Data Integration